JuliaFolds/FoldsThreads.jl/src/docs/NondeterministicEx.md

 iteration of `Iterators.Stateful(1:100)` is not parallelizable.
-Note that, as indicated in the example, the computation per each iteration of the non-parallelizable collection should be very CPU-intensive in order for `ThreadedNondeterministicEx` to show any kind of performance benefits.
+Note that, as indicated in the example, the computation per each iteration of the non-parallelizable collection should be very CPU-intensive in order for `NondeterministicEx` to show any kind of performance benefits.

 Same computation using FLoops.jl: